 - His son takes such good care of him.

 - Her husband dotes on her and always puts her first.

 Did any of these remind you of situations that you’ve noticed or heard about?

 Is the grass always greener?

 For each of these situations, there’ll be the stuff that we don’t see.
 This may be because we’re blinded by seeing what we don’t have i.e. what we want.
 It might be because the ‘faults’ or ‘less pleasant’ parts are kept private.
 The reason that we only see a certain part of the picture may even be because we are different i.e I may be happy in a particular situation, but someone else I know may hate it, and if we look at things with that ‘lens’ we won’t be able to see how what we want is actually resented by someone else.

-The point is, someone will always look as is they have it better, and while it may be true, they’ll probably be experiencing remorse and discontent but we are unaware of it.
+The point is, someone will always look as if they have it better than you, and while it may be true, they’ll probably be experiencing remorse and discontent but we are unaware of it.

 How can we make ‘our’ patch of grass greener?